Debridement is the removal of unhealthy tissue from a wound. It will improve wound healing. There are different ways to do debridement.

-- Redness, swelling, increasing pain, excessive bleeding, or discharge at the wound site
+- Redness, swelling, excess bleeding, or discharge from the wound

-- Chalky white, blue, or black appearance to tissue around wound
+- A chalky white, blue, or black appearance around the wound

-- If general anesthesia was used—cough, shortness of breath, chest pain, or severe nausea or vomiting
+- If general anesthesia was used—problems breathing, chest pain, or lasting nausea or vomiting

 VNAA—Visiting Nurse Associations of America